 Can I take a student loan to study in UK?

-Currently, there are some scholarships programs which deliver financial support for international students like Chevening Scholarships, The Commonwealth Scholarships and Fellowships Plan and Scholarships for international students who want to study in UK.
+Currently, there are some scholarships programs which deliver financial support to international students like Chevening Scholarships, The Commonwealth Scholarships and Fellowships Plan and Scholarships for international students who want to study in UK.